Julia Child’s Coq au Vin

 - Push the vegetables to the side of the pan and add the tomato paste.
 Cook the tomato paste until it is fragrant and begins to darken.
 Pour the reserved wine marinade into the pan, scraping the bottom to remove any stuck-on bits.2 tablespoons tomato paste

 - Nestle the chicken into the pan and sprinkle the thyme over top.
-Cover the pot, turn the heat to low, and simmer for 20 minutes.2 teaspoons fresh thyme leaves
+Cover the pan, turn the heat to low, and simmer for 20 minutes.2 teaspoons fresh thyme leaves

 - Pour 1 tablespoon of the reserved oil (or use olive oil) into a large skillet.
 Add the mushrooms and saute over medium-high heat until brown, about 10 minutes.8 ounces mushrooms

-- Add the pearl onions to the pot with the chicken and cook for 10 minutes more.8 ounces pearl onions
+- Add the pearl onions to the pan with the chicken and cook for 10 minutes more.8 ounces pearl onions

 - In a small bowl mix together your choice of beurre manie.
 Remove the chicken from the pan then add the beurre manie.
 Stir it into the sauce and let it thicken.
 Season to taste with salt and pepper.